FlameFractal/farmer-admin/README.md

 Authenticate the user and generate a JWT token.

-Request `{ "username": "admin", "password": "password" }`
+Request `{ "username": "admin", "password": "admin" }`

 Response `{ "token": "eyJhbGciOiJ..." }`

 ### 5. POST /auth/register

-Create a new admin user.
+Create a new user.
+Only existing admin users can create new users.

-Request `{ "username": "admin", "password": "password" }`
+Request `{ "username": "admin", "password": "admin" }`

 ### 6. GET /auth/me